ryanlitalien/ryanlitalien.github.io/_posts/2014-12-21-Easily-Convert-Ruby-18-to-19-hash-syntax.md

+---
+layout: post
-= Easily Convert Ruby 1.8 to 1.9 hash syntax
+title: Easily Convert Ruby 1.8 to 1.9 hash syntax
-:published_at: 2014-12-21
+published_at: 2014-12-21
+tags:
+  - Technology
-:hp-tags: Technology, Ruby
+  - Ruby
+---

 You can easily convert your 1.8 hash rockets into cleaner, easier to read 1.9 hash syntax with this little script.